Back to blog

 MaintenanceNoneNoneYou maintain the script

-Which should you choose?
+Which alert option should you choose?

 For most Davis owners, Pro Weather alerts hit the sweet spot: they are quick to configure, require no coding, and cover the most useful sensor types.
-The edge-triggered behaviour means you get notified when something changes without being spammed.
+The edge-triggered behavior means you get notified when something changes without being spammed.

 If you need alerts sent to a channel other than email or want to combine multiple sensors with custom logic, a DIY approach with the WeatherLink API gives you full control.
 Just be aware that you are taking on the development and maintenance of that system.